Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Igor Gonzales -- President and Chief Executive Officer

-Okay.
-First of all, the revision in capital spend at Cusi was prompted by a regular review of capital in all fronts, given the press metal prices that we were experiencing.
-And so, we analyzed a number of scenarios, and we think that at this point in time, the best scenario is to stay in the 1200 tonne per day range and optimize the plant and the mine.
-And then once we're ready, we'll do the next move, also watching the metal prices very carefully.
-You want to comment?
+OK.
+First of all, the revision in capital spend of Cusi was prompted by a regular review of capital in all fronts, given the base metal prices that we were experiencing.
+And so we analyze a number of scenarios and we think that at this point in time, the best scenario is to stay in the 1,200 tonne per day range, optimize the plant and the mine and then once we're ready, we'll do the next move, also watching the metal prices very carefully.
+You want to comment on that?

 Gordon Babcock -- Chief Operating Officer